junxit/us-congress-bills-112/bill.md

   - **(1)** *In general* Not later than 30 days after the end of each fiscal year, the Architect of the Capitol shall submit a report on the financial administration and cost recovery of activities under this section with respect to that fiscal year to the Committee on Rules and Administration of the Senate.
   - **(2)** *Avoiding subsidy*
     - **(A)** *Determination* Not later than 3 years after the date of enactment of this Act and every 3 years thereafter, the Architect of the Capitol shall submit a report to the Committee on Rules and Administration of the Senate determining whether Senators and covered employees using battery charging stations as authorized by this Act are receiving a subsidy from the taxpayers.
-    - **(B)** *Modification of rates and fees* If a determination is made under subparagraph (A) that a subsidy is being received, the Architect of the Capital shall submit a plan to the Committee on Rules and Administration of the Senate on how to update the program to ensure no subsidy is being received.
+    - **(B)** *Modification of rates and fees* If a determination is made under subparagraph (A) that a subsidy is being received, the Architect of the Capitol shall submit a plan to the Committee on Rules and Administration of the Senate on how to update the program to ensure no subsidy is being received.
 If the committee does not act on the plan within 60 days, the Architect of the Capitol shall take appropriate steps to increase rates or fees to ensure reimbursement for the cost of the program consistent with an appropriate schedule for amortization, to be charged to those using the charging stations.
 - **(f)** *Effective date* This Act shall apply with respect to fiscal year 2011 and each fiscal year thereafter.